Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Left and right invariant weights

-Note also the existence of a positive operator $\delta$, affiliated with $M$.
-It is evident that this is an extension of the modular element at the purely algebraic level, and what Proposition~\ref{vaesRN} implies is that $\delta$ must be positive (so self-adjoint).
-As such, the purely algebraic results we gathered in \S\ref{suba.3} can all be used.
-This observation indicates that there is possibly a way to give a direct, purely algebraic proof of the self-adjointness of the modular element $\delta$ from the quasi-invariance Assumption, but we will not pursue that here.
+This observation means that under the quasi-invariance assumption, the modular element $\delta$ is self-adjoint, so the results of Proposition~\ref{deltasa} (in Appendix) can be used.
+Since the assumption was made at the ${}^*$-algebra level and the results are at the ${}^*$-algebra level, this indicates that there is possibly a way to give a direct, purely algebraic proof of the self-adjointness of the modular element $\delta$ from the quasi-invariance assumption.
+We will not pursue that question here.

-Meanwhile, Proposition~\ref{vaesRN} indicates an existence of another positive operator $\lambda$, which would be a generalization of the ``scaling constant'' in the quantum group theory (see Proposition~6.8 in \cite{KuVa}).
+Meanwhile, the operator $\lambda$ would be a generalization of the ``scaling constant'' in the quantum group theory (see Proposition~6.8 in \cite{KuVa}).
 For our current purposes, its role will be downplayed.
-In a future paper (such as \cite{BJKVD_qgroupoid3}, when we study the duality theory for $C^*$-algebraic quantum groupoids), we will have more occasions to discuss further implications of having $\delta$ and $\lambda$.
+In a future paper (such as \cite{BJKVD_qgroupoid3}, when we study the duality theory for $C^*$-algebraic quantum groupoids), we will have more occasions to discuss further implications of having $\tilde{\delta}$ and $\lambda$.